biopragmatics/oquat/docs/unknowns/source/pato.md

 | merriam-webster:http://www.merriam-webster.com/dictionary/subovoid       |        1 | [PATO:0002537](http://purl.obolibrary.org/obo/PATO_0002537)                                                                                                                                                                                                                                                          |
 | merriam-webster:http://www.merriam-webster.com/dictionary/concavo-convex |        1 | [PATO:0002538](http://purl.obolibrary.org/obo/PATO_0002538)                                                                                                                                                                                                                                                          |

-## `merriam-webster.` (1)
+## `merriam-webster.`

+There are 1 usages of `merriam-webster.` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20merriam-webster.)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20merriam-webster.).

 | curie                             |   usages | nodes                                                                                                                    |
 |-----------------------------------|----------|--------------------------------------------------------------------------------------------------------------------------|
 | merriam-webster.:merriam-webster. |        2 | [PATO:0001534](http://purl.obolibrary.org/obo/PATO_0001534), [PATO:0001535](http://purl.obolibrary.org/obo/PATO_0001535) |

-## `merriam-wester` (1)
+## `merriam-wester`

+There are 1 usages of `merriam-wester` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20merriam-wester)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20merriam-wester).

 | curie                                                            |   usages | nodes                                                       |
 |------------------------------------------------------------------|----------|-------------------------------------------------------------|
 | merriam-wester:http://www.merriam-webster.com/dictionary/oblique |        1 | [PATO:0002481](http://purl.obolibrary.org/obo/PATO_0002481) |

-## `mondofacto` (1)
+## `mondofacto`

+There are 1 usages of `mondofacto` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20mondofacto)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20mondofacto).

 | curie                 |   usages | nodes                                                                                                                    |
 |-----------------------|----------|--------------------------------------------------------------------------------------------------------------------------|
 | mondofacto:mondofacto |        2 | [PATO:0002088](http://purl.obolibrary.org/obo/PATO_0002088), [PATO:0002161](http://purl.obolibrary.org/obo/PATO_0002161) |

-## `mw` (2)
+## `mw`

+There are 2 usages of `mw` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20mw)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20mw).

 | curie                                                    |   usages | nodes                                                       |
 |----------------------------------------------------------|----------|-------------------------------------------------------------|
 | mw:http://www.merriam-webster.com/dictionary/indurated   |        1 | [PATO:0002407](http://purl.obolibrary.org/obo/PATO_0002407) |
 | mw:http://www.merriam-webster.com/dictionary/cicatricial |        1 | [PATO:0002421](http://purl.obolibrary.org/obo/PATO_0002421) |

-## `reference.com` (1)
+## `reference.com`

+There are 1 usages of `reference.com` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20reference.com)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20reference.com).

 | curie                       |   usages | nodes                                                       |
 |-----------------------------|----------|-------------------------------------------------------------|
 | reference.com:reference.com |        1 | [PATO:0000082](http://purl.obolibrary.org/obo/PATO_0000082) |

-## `sdvc` (1)
+## `sdvc`

+There are 1 usages of `sdvc` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20sdvc)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20sdvc).

 | curie     |   usages | nodes                                                       |
 |-----------|----------|-------------------------------------------------------------|
 | sdvc:sdvc |        1 | [PATO:0000623](http://purl.obolibrary.org/obo/PATO_0000623) |

-## `spinalstenosis` (1)
+## `spinalstenosis`

+There are 1 usages of `spinalstenosis` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20spinalstenosis)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20spinalstenosis).

 | curie                         |   usages | nodes                                                       |
 |-------------------------------|----------|-------------------------------------------------------------|
 | spinalstenosis:spinalstenosis |        1 | [PATO:0000643](http://purl.obolibrary.org/obo/PATO_0000643) |

-## `studyphysics` (1)
+## `studyphysics`

+There are 1 usages of `studyphysics` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20studyphysics)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20studyphysics).

 | curie                     |   usages | nodes                                                                                                                    |
 |---------------------------|----------|--------------------------------------------------------------------------------------------------------------------------|
 | studyphysics:studyphysics |        2 | [PATO:0001524](http://purl.obolibrary.org/obo/PATO_0001524), [PATO:0001526](http://purl.obolibrary.org/obo/PATO_0001526) |

-## `thefreedictionary` (9)
+## `thefreedictionary`

+There are 9 usages of `thefreedictionary` in `pato`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20thefreedictionary)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20thefreedictionary).

 | curie                                                           |   usages | nodes                                                                                                                                                                                                                                                                                                                |
 |-----------------------------------------------------------------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|